 Image: Part of the Thunor Web plate mapper interface

-The plate mapper consists of a representation of a microtiter plate, navigation for the currently active plate in a dataset, tabs to change the currently active plate view, an annotation panel for viewing and editing the currently selected wells, and a legend showing the color scheme of the currently active plate view.
+The plate mapper consists of a representation of a multi-well plate, navigation to change the currently active plate in a dataset (dataset annotation mode only), an annotation panel for viewing and editing the currently selected wells, and a legend showing the color scheme of the currently active plate view.

 Navigate between plates

-If you have edit permissions, the plate dropdown box will also show Template master at the top.
+If you have edit permissions for the dataset, the plate dropdown box will also show Template master at the top.
 Click this to enter template mode (see Use a template section, below).

 Plate map views and legend panel

-Plate map views change how the plate map is annotated.
+Plate map views change which annotations are displayed on the plate map.
 Click on one of the tabs to change the active view.
 For a description of the color scheme in each view, switch to that view and look at the Legend panel.

 - Overview shows which wells have been annotated with cell lines, drugs, and doses, or a combination of these three.